ops-snappy/ops-openvswitch/ops/tests/ops-openvswitch_test.md

 ```

 ### Description
-Validate that the socket files in /var/run/openvswitch have file permission of type ‘srwxrw’ and has ‘ovsdb_users’ as the file owner.
+Validate that the socket files in /var/run/openvswitch have file permission of type ‘srwxrw’ and has ‘ovsdb-client’ as the file group owner.